-An established verruca has a rough cauliflower-like surface, sometimes with black dots of thromboses capillaries.
+An established verruca have a rough cauliflower-like surface, sometimes with black dots of thromboses capillaries.
 All wart treatments rely on the destruction of the wart tissue.
-The topical preparations that we use include salicylic acid & silver nitrate which forms a scab-like cover.
+The topical preparations that we use includes salicylic acid & silver nitrate which forms a scab-like cover.

 Initial Treatments from €40